harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 ```

+##### BGP EVPN Routes in VxLAN

-There are two kinds of reachability information a VTEP sends through BGP EVPN:
+There are two kinds of reachability information one VTEP sends through BGP EVPN:

-for each VNI, the local MAC addresses (type 2 routes), and the VNIs they have interest in (type 3 routes).
+For each VNI, the local MAC addresses (previous Chapter 7, type 2 routes), and the VNIs they have interest in (type 3 routes).

+At the view of an VM's MAC/IP, it includes not only `VM-MAC`, `VM-IP`, but also `VTEP-IP`, `VNI`.
+Namely, it is kind of 4-tuple `VM-MAC VM-IP VTEP-IP VNI` to identify an VM.

+The 4-tuple must be synced into all VTEPs.

-Compared to manually deploy VXLAN, BGP EVPN has three main advantages:
+Compared to manually deploy VxLAN, BGP EVPN VxLAN has three main advantages:

 ```
 proven scalability (a typical BGP routers handle several millions of routes); and